mathzero/EPI_course_prep/README.md

     - Hands-on programming with R, Garrett Grolemund. [https://rstudio-education.github.io/hopr/index.html](https://rstudio-education.github.io/hopr/index.html)

-- Advice from previous HDA students

-    ## Advice from previous HDA students
+    # Advice from previous HDA students

     We asked students on the 2019–2020 HDA course what advice they would give their past selves before starting the course.
 Their responses are below.